garytyler/uvp-media-player/README.md

 - [pip](https://pip.readthedocs.io/en/stable/installing/)
 - [Pipenv](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv) (to verify dependency hashes)

-### Build Options (Windows)
+### Options

-The build script (`build-win.ps1`) accepts [pyinstaller options](https://pyinstaller.readthedocs.io/en/stable/usage.html#options) as arguments.
+The build script for Windows (`build-win.ps1`) accepts [pyinstaller options](https://pyinstaller.readthedocs.io/en/stable/usage.html#options) as arguments.
 In the case of a conflict, these args will override those already called in the script.

-- To build the project as one `.exe` file, run the build script with `--onefile`.
-This will override the `--onedir` call that is default in the script.

-### Build Instructions (Windows)
+### Instructions

 ```ps
 # Create a virtual environment with dependencies